3G-Celllabs/CLI-Starter-Kit-Generators/scripts/create-web-app-mvc/README.md

 First thing first, (If you don't have it) Install node from [Node.js](https://nodejs.org/en/download/)

-Go to script folder and install dependencies using
+Download and Go to script folder and install dependencies using

 ```
 npm install
 ```

-#### Instructions to setup the script to run from anywhere.
+#### Instructions to setup the script to run from anywhere:

 Skip to [Alternate](#alt), if not needed

 The script can run directly from your terminal.
 For that to happen, you need to link it by running